-The NPS has identified nine strategic goal categories that make up the Green Parks Plan.
+The NPS has identified strategic goal categories that make up the Green Parks Plan.
 Each goal category has a number of identified goals and associated targets.
 The scope of the plan is centered on the impact of facilities on the natural environment, human welfare, and productivity.
-It is designed with the expectation that it will be incorporated into a Service-wide plan encompassing all NPS functions.
 Goal categories are: